pgRouting/workshop/docs/source/chapters/SQLfunction.rst

   :scale: 25%
   :alt: View of roads for vehicles

-.. rubric:: The vehicle can not circulate on non pedestrian roads
+.. rubric:: The vehicle can not circulate on non-pedestrian roads

 * Create a view of the allowed road network for circulation.
 * Routing `costs` will be based on minutes.
-* Verify the reduced number of road segments
+* Verify the reduced number of road segments.

 .. literalinclude:: solutions/wrapper_problems.sql
   :language: sql